 And there I am pondering over I should change the tagline or not on a website, or do we even have a tag line, I don’t know.
-What a bunch of shit and what a fucking muppet I am for even doubting Hoopla’s aims for 18 hours.
-Talking of muppets, they were fucking amazing weren’t they?
+What a bunch of shit and what a muppet I am for even doubting Hoopla’s aims for 18 hours.
+Talking of muppets, they were amazing weren’t they?

 I might just change the entire website for a day to a picture of Colin Mocherie, or maybe Batman, or maybe Colin Mocherie dressed as Batman.

 I think that’s the end now.
 One aim I had for this blog, and maybe not for the rest of this year now, is don’t lie.
 So is there anything else I wanted to say?